inowas/jobmanager/README.md

 ansible-playbook -i inventory sites.yml
 ```

-> NOTE: You need to replace the ports you wrote down on vagrant provisioning in the inventory file.
+> NOTE: You need to replace the ip's in the inventory with the ip's you wrote down on vagrant provisioning.